-Those who run family-owned businesses often underestimate the need for a succession plan.
-After all, they say, we’re a family business — there will always be a family member here to keep the company going and no one will stand in the way.
+Those who run family-owned businesses often underestimate the need for succession plans.
+After all, they say, we’re a family business — there will always be a family member here to keep the company going, and no one will stand in the way.

 Not necessarily.
 In one all-too-common scenario, two of the owner’s children inherit the business and, while one wants to keep the business in the family, the other is eager to sell.
 Such conflicts can erupt into open combat between heirs and even destroy the company.
-So, it’s important for you, as a family business owner, to create a formal succession plan — and to communicate it well before it’s needed.
+So, as a family business owner, it’s important for you to create a formal succession plan and communicate it well before it’s needed.

 Talk it out

 A good succession plan addresses the death, incapacity or retirement of an owner.
 It answers questions now about future ownership and any potential sale so that successors don’t have to scramble during what can be an emotionally traumatic time.

 The key to making any plan work is to communicate it with all stakeholders clearly.
 Allow your children to voice their intentions.
 If there’s an obvious difference between siblings, resolving that conflict needs to be central to your succession plans.

 Perhaps the simplest option, if you have sufficient assets outside your business, is to leave your business only to those heirs who want to be actively involved in running it.
 You can leave assets such as investment securities, real estate or insurance policies to your other heirs.

 Another option is for the heirs who want to run the business to buy out the other heirs.
 But they’ll need capital to do that.
 You might buy an insurance policy with proceeds that will be paid to the successor on your death.
 Or, as you near retirement, it may be possible to arrange buyout financing with your company’s current lenders.